terencehonles/mailman/src/mailman/database/docs/migration.rst

 Migrations are embodied in individual Python classes, which themselves may load SQL into the database.
 The naming scheme for migration files is:

-    s_YYYYMMDDHHMMSS_comment.py
+    mm_YYYYMMDDHHMMSS_comment.py

 where `YYYYMMDDHHMMSS` is a required numeric year, month, day, hour, minute, and second specifier providing unique ordering for processing.
 Only this component of the file name is used to determine the ordering.
-(The `s_` prefix is required due to Python module naming requirements).
+The prefix is required due to Python module naming requirements, but it is actually ignored.  `mm_` is reserved for Mailman's own use.

 The optional `comment` part of the file name can be used as a short description for the migration, although comments and docstrings in the